Dark haired Teen girl in striped sweater on couch with laptop, planner, blanket

 • Ask for letters of recommendation: Most colleges require you to submit at least one or two letters of recommendation from a teacher or school counselor.
 Additional letters can be written by a manager, club leader, coach, or anyone you have formed a close relationship with recently.
 Begin to gather the material you will give each person to help them write the best LOR possible.

-• Get familiar with the FAFSA: Once you narrow down your college list, go to each school’s website to find out how much it costs per year to go there.
-Also get to know the Free Application for Federal Student Aid (FAFSA).
-Even though you can’t fill out the FAFSA until October 1 of your senior year, you can start to gather the necessary materials.
+• Get familiar with the FAFSA: Once you narrow down your college list, go to each school’s website to find out how much it costs per year to go there and then get to know the FAFSA.
+Even though you can’t fill out the FAFSA until October 1 of your senior year, you can start to gather the necessary materials and make the process a lot easier for yourself.

 • Start your Common App essay: The summer before senior year is your time to get a head start on the college application process.
-Check out the Common Application to see their selection of essays and begin working on them as soon as possible.
+Check out the Common Application to see their selection of essays for this application cycle and begin working on them as soon as possible.

 • Update your résumé and LinkedIn profile: The Common Application has a limited character count for extracurricular descriptions, but a well-crafted résumé can be used to showcase your accomplishments.
 In addition, consider creating a LinkedIn profile to act as an online portfolio that adds another dimension to your application.
 You’ll want to include videos, pictures, research papers, and anything else that can help humanize you to the admission staff.